sisso/rust-mud/mud-domain/readme.md

 3. Reindex (WINNER)
 - after load of default assets, all dynamic entities are loaded with a reindex
   - this require 2 passes, one to generate all new indexes, one to complete references

+## Optional room id

+Most of commands always require a room_id.
+But make sense to have a room id.

+ECS system solve it by just join between collections and ignoring the cased.

+For simulate I need to manually flat every time we need it.

+To facilitate we can just throw exceptions.
+- no player command should happens if have no location
+- so player context is expected to have a avatar, avatar should be in a place.